HDFGroup/HDF.PInvoke/README.md

 - The C-runtime of the Visual Studio version used to build the former, e.g., ``msvcr120.dll`` for Visual Studio 2013

 All native dependencies are included in the NuGet packages, **except** the Visual Studio C-runtime, which is available from Microsoft as [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/en-us/download/details.aspx?id=40784).
+In the unlikely event that they aren't already installed on your system, go get 'em!
 (See [this link](https://msdn.microsoft.com/en-us/library/ms235299.aspx) for the rationale behind not distributing the Visual Studio C-runtime in the NuGet package.)